Thermadiag/seq/README.md

 -	Using C++ streams to format numerical values and build tables is usually slow and not very convenient.
 -	...

 Some of my concerns were already takled by external libraries.
 For instance, I use <a href="https://github.com/greg7mdp/parallel-hashmap">phmap::flat_hash_set/map</a> (based on <a href="https://github.com/abseil/abseil-cpp">absl::flat_hash_map</a>) when I need a fast hash map with low memory overhead (and when iterators/references stability is not a concern).
-I started working on the seq library for the other points.
+The Seq library is an attempt to work around the other points.

 Content
 -------